TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FlagFiles/Index.rst

         :Legacy Location: typo3conf/LOCK_BACKEND
         :TYPO3 Commands: `vendor/bin/typo3 backend:lock`, `vendor/bin/typo3 backend:unlock`

-        If the file is set an error message is displayed when you try to log into the backend:
+        If the file exists, an error message is displayed when you try to log into the backend:

         ..  warning::